ttittirtalukder/ttittirtalukder/README.md

 ## 🧪 Research
 * **AI Infrastructure Siting (Stevens Institute of Technology — 2026):** Currently co-authoring "Mapping the Future of Artificial Intelligence Infrastructure: A Machine Learning Approach to Locating Data Centers".
-* **Methodology:** Developing a machine learning approach to siting data centers using public and private data to optimize for energy, risk, and policy.

 ## 🎓 Education
 **Stevens Institute of Technology | M.S. in Applied Artificial Intelligence**